I. Policy Statement and Scope

 The Library may not purchase foreign investments.

-Financial information of the Roanoke Public Library, including savings accounts, checking accounts, certificates of deposit information, along with ledger books will be disclosed as required by law.
+Financial information of the Roanoke Public Library, including savings accounts, checking accounts, certificates of deposit information will be disclosed as required by law.

 This policy has been promulgated by the Roanoke Public Library to formalize prudent investment policies and procedures that will meet the investment objectives of the Library.
 This policy is to be reviewed by the Board of Trustees as new investment legislation becomes law, as staff expertise changes, and/or as necessitated by other external and internal factors.